The Top 13 Reasons To Study Theological German

 Note from August 2021: This webpage was created in 2009 and has only been sporadically updated since then.

-3 replies on “Tips on Motivation For Learning Theological German”
+3 responses to “Tips on Motivation For Learning Theological German”

 I suspect the one thing I’ve not noticed — but that may be because it’s a matter of common sense — is that in order to retain what level of competency one has developed in those six or ten or fifteen weeks and go beyond the torturous pace of one’s initial translations, it is necessary to sit with the language *after the exam is over* — regularly.
 This is true for any language, and even more so for one as complex as German, not to mention one that has been acquired rather hastily.